dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 You have installed and initialized Distillery in your project and we can skip to [Using Distillery with Phoenix](https://hexdocs.pm/distillery/use-with-phoenix.html).

 In you Phoenix project you have a `rel/config.exs` file which contains your release configuration.
-You can use it as-is, but we need to add the `output_dir` setting for the production environment.
+You can use it as-is or configure additional options for the production environment.
-The reason for that: Gatling assumes the release in the `rel` directory instead of the Distillery default `_build`.
+Note: `include_erts` has to be set to `true` to enable hot upgrades.

 ```elixir
 environment :prod do